Martchus/tagparser/README.md

 * Fatal processing errors are propagated by throwing a class derived from `TagParser::Failure`.
 * All operations which might generate warnings, non-fatal errors, ... take a `TagParser::Diagnostics` object to store those messages.
-* All operations which can be aborted or provide progress feedback take a `TagParser::AbortableProgressFeedback` object for callbacks and aborting.
+* All operations which might be aborted or might provide progress feedback take a `TagParser::AbortableProgressFeedback` object for callbacks and aborting.
 * Field values are stored using `TagParser::TagValue` objects.
 Those objects erase the actual type similar to `QVariant` from the Qt framework.
 The documentation of `TagParser::TagValue` covers how different types and encodings are handled.